Getting to space

-When ignited, the Soyuz launcher delivers a mind-boggling 26 million horse power – all needed to escape the clutches of Earth’s gravity and provide a cruising speed of 28 800 km/h.
+When ignited, the Soyuz launcher delivers mind-boggling power to escape the clutches of Earth’s gravity and provide a cruising speed of 28 800 km/h.

 Within 10 minutes, Alexander, Maxim and Reid travelled over 1640 km and gained 210 km altitude.
 Every second for nine minutes, their spacecraft accelerated 50 km/h on average.